shobha-bhagwat/shobha-bhagwat/README.md

 ---
 ## Hello 👋

-I am Shobha - I work as a Product Analyst at Microsoft.
+I am Shobha - I work as a Senior Data Analyst with Walmart.
+Previously I worked as a product analyst at Microsoft.
 I love digging into data to solve the mysteries of user pain points and how to improve their product experience.
 I have 9+ years of experience working in the data ecosystem - data analyst, data engineer, business intelligence engineer, product analyst - you name it!

 # Specialities🥇